SamueleGiraudo/Calimba/Help.md

 #### Scale
-The _scale effect_ `scale` admits one argument `s` which is a nonnegative floating number.
+The _scale effect_ `scale` admits one argument `c` which is a nonnegative floating number.
-This multiplies by `s` the signal of the sound specified by `phr`.
+This multiplies by `c` the signal of the sound specified by `phr`.
 If the amplitude of the signal is too high at some parts, this amplitude is reduced to a maximal threshold.
 For this reason, a scaling can produce some interesting clipping effects.
 Here is an example:
 ```